tom-seddon/beeb_test_os/README.md

 a B+/B+128, a flickering region on the display is normal.)

 The test runs indefinitely, and if there's an error it will switch the LEDs off and display a report.
-The report uses mode 4 (if testing in modes 0 or 4), or mode 7 (if testing in mode 7).
+The report uses mode 7 if testing in mode 7, or mode 4 if testing in another mode.

 The error report consists of two rows of large text.
 The first row shows the problem address (4 or 5 hex digits - see below), and the